 Stage 1: Financial Solvency

-If a financially dependent person proceed to improve in how he or she manages the wealth, they become Financially Solvent.
+If a financially dependent person proceeds to improve how he or she manages the wealth, they or becomes Financially Solvent.

 When they achieve Financial Solvency:

 - Their net worth can still be negative, but they stop taking on more money from unsecured lending, friends and relatives, or parents